-Login to your Google My Business listing – if you don’t have one, claim yours today – and look for Posts on the left hand side of the dashboard, which at the time of writing had a large blue flag alongside it (as above).
+Login to your Google My Business listing – if you don’t have one, read our digest of their guidelines to ensure your business is eligible and that you create the right listing, and then claim yours.
+Look for Posts on the left hand side of the dashboard, which at the time of writing had a large blue flag alongside it (as above).

 Once you’ve decided what it is you want to shout about, you need to prepare your image.
 Of course this should entice and attract clicks.
 The jury’s out over the best size for these, I’ve tried 4:3 and 16:9 aspect ratios for mine with equal success.

 You’ve got up to 300 words to say what you want to say and you can add a link to content on your website.
 Apparently you can add animated gifs now as well as images.

 There isn’t one as such, except that Google will remove your Post after a week, unless it’s promoting an event which hasn’t happened within that timeframe.
 So you’re going to have to make this a regular part of your weekly schedule if you want to keep promoting your business in this space.